caran5/GNN-Organic-Semiconductors/README.md

 # **Description**
+(DISCLAIMER: I am in no means a Condensed Matter Physicist.
+I am an undergraduate Chemical Engineering major having fun with machine learning.
+A lot of this information is found through Google, and citations are not done yet)

 Organic molecules are molecules that are made of carbon and hydrogen, and can include other elements.
 An organic semiconductor refers to a type of material that is increasingly used in electronic device manufacturing, such as metal complex pigments like hexa-deca-fluoro copper phthalocyanine, for electron transport.
 Organic semiconductors, unlike conventional semiconductors, are made of polymers, which makes them more environmentally friendly and less costly to produce.
 New organic conductive materials, which can be mixed into inks and printed onto substrates, are now being used to produce flexible electronics.

 A factor in what makes an Organic Semiconductor is the the crystal lattices and the melting point of the molecule.
 In a perfect crystal at low temperatures, all electrons are in filled shells and there are no conduction electrons.
 However, impurities or thermal excitations can provide some conduction electrons.
 At high temperatures, thermal fluctuations can cause large ion vibrations that knock electrons out of filled shells, turning them into conduction electrons that contribute to conductivity.